bbauska/W3Cx-3of5/README.md

 <h4>Choosing the font: the context.font property</h4>

-It is possible to draw text in a canvas using the font property of the context to specify the font style (plain, bold, italic), the size, and the font name.
+<p>It is possible to draw text in a canvas using the font property of the context to specify the font style (plain, bold, italic), the size, and the font name.
 Other properties such as strokeStyle or fillStyle, as well as other properties that are detailed in the next pages, are also going to be taken into account.

-The font property accepts values like: font-style,  font-weight, font-size, font-face.
+The font property accepts values like: font-style,  font-weight, font-size, font-face.</p>

-Accepted values are:
+<h4>Accepted values are:</h4>
 <ul>
-<li>font-style: normal, italic, oblique</li>
+<li>font-style: normal, italic, oblique,</li>
-<li>font-weight: normal, bold, bolder, lighter</li>
+<li>font-weight: normal, bold, bolder, lighter,</li>
-<li>font-size: a size in pixels or in points, such as 60pt, 20px, 36px, etc.</li>
+<li>font-size: a size in pixels or in points, such as 60pt, 20px, 36px, etc.,</li>
 <li>font-face:  Arial, Calibri, Times, Courier, etc. Some font faces may not work in all browsers.</li>
 </ul>